marcusjhang/mcp_server/README.md

 	•	Executes business Python & makes internal LLM calls.
 	4. Server returns JSON response.
 	5. Agent captures and displays it.

+---

+## 🚧 Next Steps & Future Improvements

+1. **Expand the Toolset**
+   Add more BookOps analytical tools—such as historical PnL comparison, VaR (Value at Risk) calculations, or trade anomaly detection.

+2. **Add Session Memory and Context**
+   Implement lightweight session memory for the agent to track past queries (e.g., remember last book/date asked, or support follow-up questions).

+3. **Switch to Persistent HTTP Deployment**
+   Move from launching the MCP server per query (STDIO mode) to a persistent HTTP-based deployment (via Flask, FastAPI, or fastmcp-http-proxy).